FitzRoy Henry Lee

-Vice-Admiral Fitzroy Henry Lee (2 January 1699 – 14 April 1750) was a British Royal Navy officer who served as Commodore Governor of the Colony of Newfoundland.
+Vice-Admiral Fitzroy Henry Lee (2 January 1699 – 14 April 1750) was a Royal Navy officer and colonial administrator who served as Commodore Governor of the Colony of Newfoundland.
 Lee supposedly inspired the character "Hawser Trunnion" in Tobias Smollett's novel, The Adventures of Peregrine Pickle.

 Life

 Lee was the seventh son of Edward Henry Lee, 1st Earl of Lichfield, and Lady Charlotte Fitzroy, Charles II's illegitimate daughter.

 Lee was born in Oxfordshire, England.
 He entered the Royal Navy in 1716, and obtained a promotion to lieutenant in 1722.
 Lee became captain of HMS Falkland in 1734 and was commissioned Governor of Newfoundland in May 1735.